Navy Vietnam War Hoffman Estates, IL Flight date: 09/25/24

 From 1977 to the late 1990s he flew for a variety of foreign-flagged air carriers in Saudi Arabia and Japan.
 He and his family returned to the States eventually settling in the Chicago area.
 Being a skilled artist in drawing and painting, he exhibited his works while living in Japan.
 Today he works in his home studio solely for pleasure.
 Although, if you see something you like, make him an offer!

-Ivan has two daughters and three grandchildren, two girls and a boy.
+Ivan has two sons, two daughters. and three grandchildren: two girls and a boy.
 He and his wife spend as much time as possible with them.
 Their winters are spent in Sarasota, FL.

 Ivan you have earned your day of honor in Washington, D.C.
 Do enjoy it thoroughly.